-Low water pressure to the ice maker will usually be caused by a few things: a dirty or clogged filter, a defective water inlet valve or an issue with the line from the water pipe to the refrigerator.
+Low water pressure to the ice maker will usually be caused by a few things: a dirty or clogged filter, a defective water inlet valve, or an issue with the water line from the water pipe to the refrigerator.
 The water pressure to your refrigerator should be at least 40 pounds per square inch.
 Here's how to fix this issue:

-- Using a large measuring cup, run the refrigerator water dispenser for 20 seconds.
+- Using a large measuring cup to collect the water, run the refrigerator water dispenser for 20 seconds.

 - Check the fullness of the cup.
 If there is less than 13 ounces, there is a problem.

 - Bypass the water filter by removing the filter and reconnecting the water line.
 Run the dispenser again for 20 seconds.

 - If you are still getting less than 13 ounces of water, the problem is low water pressure in the feed line.
-Check your home's water pressure and check the shut-off valve on the refrigerator supply line to make sure it is working correctly and is open all the way.
+Check your home's water pressure and check the shutoff valve on the refrigerator supply line to make sure it is working correctly and is open all the way.

-- Check the water filter screen on the water inlet valve, located at the back of the refrigerator, and clear it if it's plugged.
-If the water inlet valve is defective, it can be removed and replaced with just a few screws.
+- Check the water filter screen on the water inlet valve, located at the back of the refrigerator, and clear it if it's clogged.
+If the water inlet valve is defective, it can be removed and replaced (usually after removing a few screws).
 Be sure to turn off the water supply before removing the valve.

 - If you are getting 13 ounces of water with the water filter out, you most likely have a clogged filter.
 Replace your current filter with a new one and run the water in the dispenser for a few minutes to remove air.
-According to PlumbingSupply.com, it is normal for water to appear cloudy or white after installing a new filter, and running the water will clear it up.
+It is normal for water to appear cloudy or white after installing a new filter, and running the water will clear it up.

 The supply tube that connects the water supply line to the ice maker can sometimes freeze if the freezer temperature is set too low, preventing the ice maker from working.
-One option to mitigate this is to try the traditional method of defrosting the freezer by turning off the refrigerator and waiting until it thaws, but this can get messy.
+One option to mitigate this is to defrost the freezer by turning off the refrigerator and waiting until it thaws, but this can get messy.
 An alternative way to thaw the tube is to remove it from the back of the refrigerator by loosening a few screws.
 You could also try this ice maker repair, which involves a hair dryer and a turkey baster: